Automating Boundary Filling in Cubical Type Theories

+where in the second rule, $a$ is a fresh variable name standing for a cell over dimension variables $\Psi$ and with boundary $\phi$.

 That is, a cell context is a list of variables each paired with a dimension context and boundary over that context; the boundary for one variable may mention preceding variables.
+The list of inputs to a boundary problem, such as $\isof{a},\isof{b},\isof{p}{i}[{\assign{i}{\izero}{a} \se \assign{i}{\ione}{b}}]$ from \eqref{inverse}, is a cell context.